Powering Your Portable Camping Shower: Battery vs. Manual Options

 Why This Matters for Your Setup

 • Cost vs. Convenience: A basic manual shower might be $20, while a decent battery-powered one can be $50-$100.
-But that $30 difference saved me a lot of frustration and a sore arm.
+But that $30 difference saves a lot of frustration and a sore arm.
 For car camping, the convenience is easily worth the extra cash.
 Discussions online often lean towards battery power for car camping comfort.

 • Maintenance Matters: Both types need cleaning, but battery pumps have more parts to worry about, like seals and filters.
 If you use a dirty water source, you can clog it up fast.
 Always rinse your pump after use, especially if you didn't use a clean bucket.
 James Baroud mentions pump maintenance.